openxc/reference-vi/docs/README.md

 smartphone whether or not they support charging while using the USB port as a USB Host.

-If a Male-Male USB Micro cable is used with the vehicle interface, this identification resistor will be readable by a connected USB OTG device.
+If a Male-Male USB Micro cable is used with the VI, this identification resistor will be readable by a connected USB OTG device.
 If the device is USB ACA compliant, it will successfully charge.
 If a Male-Male cable is unavailable, or if the device doesn't honor the USB ACA specification, a